SandraBotica/ML_Project_4/README.md

 ### What variable(s) are the features for your model?
  - All other columns are the X variable or features for the model.

-# Data Model Implementation.
+## Data Model Implementation.
-## Compiling, Training, and Evaluating the Model.
+### Compiling, Training, and Evaluating the Model.
-### Did we achieve the target model performance of 75% classification accuracy or 0.8 R-squared?
+#### Did we achieve the target model performance of 75% classification accuracy or 0.8 R-squared?
+Yes we did.
 Initially the X variable or features included all columns and an accuracy of 79% was achieved.
-### Did we achieve the target model performance of 75% classification accuracy or 0.8 R-squared?
-Yes we did.

-## Data Model Optimisation.
-### What steps we took to increase model performance?
+### Data Model Optimisation.
+What steps we took to increase model performance?
 #### Feature selection
  - Experimenting with binning features so as to have more columns in the DataFrame.
  - Removing columns.
 #### Hyperparameters
  - Changing the train_test_split with train-size = 0.2, rather than the deafult setting of 0.25, was also tried, but this did not help the model accuracy.
 ## Results
 The logistic regression model was better at predicting the `1` (More chance of heart disease > 50% diameter narrowing) label then the `0` (Less chance of heart disease < 50% diameter narrowing) labels.
 This may be due to the bias of data having 41 `1`s and only 35 `0`s.

 A balanced_accuracy_score of 82% makes one think that this is a good prediction model, as does the 83% accuracy score in the classification report.